How to sell online internationally with Shopify

 Sales typically spike during specific shopping periods throughout the year, but don’t assume those periods will be the same in your new markets.

-For example, Black Friday and Christmas dominate in the West, but sales peak on Single’s Day across Asia.
+For example, Black Friday and Christmas dominate in the West, but sales peak on Singles Day across Asia.

-Failing to note these shopping habit differences can cause inventory shortages or overages — not to mention missed opportunities.
-Use our global eCommerce calendar to make sure your business doesn’t miss out.
+Failing to note these shopping habit differences can cause inventory shortages or overages – not to mention missed opportunities.

 Advertise

-A strategic marketing plan is essential to ensure all your website localisation efforts don’t go to waste.
+A strategic marketing plan is essential to ensure that all your website localisation efforts don’t go to waste.
 What’s the point of having a targeted website if no one sees it?

 Take your eCommerce business global with Shopify and Airwallex